Skip to content

 weka.gui.beans.KnowledgeFlow.Plugins=org.pentaho.dm.kf.GroovyComponent

-The new pluggable evaluation metrics for classification/regression (from Weka 3.7.8 and nightly developer snapshots from 15-11-2012) are managed by the PluginManager class.
+The new pluggable evaluation metrics for classification/regression (from Weka 3.7.8) are managed by the PluginManager class.
 To tell PluginManager that your package provides a new evaluation metric you need to provide a "PluginManager.props" file in the package's top level directory.
 For example, a hypothetical bobsMetric package might declare a new "Area under Bob curve" metric like so:

 # Specify a new plugin Evaluation metric